handshake-org/hs-airdrop/README.md

 `hs-airdrop` is the only tool recommended for airdrop redemption.
 Use anything else at your own risk.

-## How it works
+## How It Works
+The Handshake network's airdrop is available through a [merkle tree][tree] that was computed and its root added to the consensus rules of the Handshake blockchain.
+This allows the owner of a private key to publish a signed merkle proof on-chain in order to redeem their airdrop.
+If your private key with its [nonce][nonces] is not found by this tool in the merkle tree, you are not eligible to claim HNS coins.

+If you are an open source developer that meets any of the requirements listed below you can claim __4,246.994314 HNS__ coins from this airdrop:

-The top ~250,000 users on github have had their SSH keys and PGP added to a [merkle tree][tree].
-Out of those ~250,000 users, ~175,000 of them had valid SSH and PGP keys at the time of tree creation.
+* The top ~250,000 users on github have had their SSH keys and PGP added to the merkle tree.
+Out of those ~250,000 users, ~175,000 of them had valid
+SSH and PGP keys at the time of the merkle tree creation who can claim their HNS.

-If you had 15 or more followers on github during the week of __2019-02-04__, your github SSH & PGP keys are included in the merkle tree.
+* If you had 15 or more followers on github during the week of __2019-02-04__, your github SSH & PGP keys are included in the merkle tree.

-Likewise, roughly 30,000 keys from the PGP WOT Strongset have also been included in the tree.
+* Roughly 30,000 keys from the PGP WOT Strongset have also been included in the tree.

-As a final addition, Hacker News accounts which are linked with Keybase accounts are included in the tree provided they were ~1.5 years old during the crawl.
+* Hacker News accounts which are linked with Keybase accounts are included in the tree provided they were ~1.5 years old during the crawl.

-This merkle tree is computed and its root is added to consensus rules of the Handshake blockchain, allowing the owner of a key to publish a signed merkle proof on-chain in order to redeem their airdrop.

-With the final mainnet key list, every open source developer will receive __4,246.994314__ HNS coins from the airdrop.

----
+There are a few gotchas:
+* If you used the HNS faucet at handshake.org, your key was removed from the airdrop and included in [hs-tree-data][tree].
+Restore your seedphrase for the address you registered on the website and you should have your HNS coins waiting for you.
+You can use wallets like [hsd](https://github.com/handshake-org/hsd) or [Bob](https://bobwallet.io) for this.
+* If you met the criteria for a Github aidrop but did not have either a SSH or PGP on your Github account at the time of snapshot/tree creation, you do not have coins allocated to you in the merkle tree.

-There are a few gotchas: we do not allow standard PGP signatures on the consensus layer.
+* We do not allow standard PGP signatures on the consensus layer.
 This is done for simplicity and safety.
 This means that a regular call to `$ gpg --sign` will not work for handshake airdrop proofs.
 As far as SSH keys go, people typically do not sign arbitrary messages with them.
 Because of this, we require a special tool to do both the signing and merkle proof creation.

 ## Privacy